owoodman0159/py_g22/README.md

 ## Three **entity class** are stored in the database
 ### User:
 basic information:
-- name
+- name: name of the user
-- email
-- gender
+- email: email of the user.
+Attention: unique for all users, which is, one email address can only registered once to create user
+- gender: gender of the user.
+Attention: only limited to male and female
-- location
+- location: location or address of the user
-- age
+- age: age of the user

 ### Interest
-- interest of a user in the format (userid, interest)
+interest of a user in the format (userid, interest)
+- userid reference the User instance with uid
+- if the user with userid is deleted (delete profile), all interests related to the user with this userid will be automatically removed
 ### Actions
 - actions between two users in the format (userid1, userid2, action)
 - userid1 is the id of the user who does the action, and userid2 is the id of the user who get the action